Supported Employment & Service Providers: How We Do It

 PROVAIL – Formerly known as the United Cerebral Palsy of King County, PROVAIL is a nonprofit service provider based in Seattle, WA that assists people with developmental disabilities.
 Currently, there are eight clients who work with us.
 We are proud to donate to their annual luncheon held in downtown Seattle and actively participate in their yearly golf tournament and auction.

 AtWork! – Based in Bellevue, WA, AtWork! is a service provider that assists people with disabilities.
 Similar to PROVAIL, they assist people who have developmental disabilities.
 Currently, there are four clients who work with us.
 We were honored to win their 2014 Employer of the Year award.

 Neurological Vocational Services (NVS) – Also based in Seattle, WA, NVS is a service provider that assists people with disabilities who suffer from neurological conditions such as stroke, epilepsy and damage to the central nervous system.
 Currently, four NVS clients work with us.
 We are a proud recipient of two NVS Employer of the Year awards (2010, 2014).

-† We believe in socially responsible business practices and urge other counties to move towards supported employment.
-We encourage employers to work with service providers that help people with disabilities find meaningful employment opportunities.
+† We believe in socially responsible business practices, and urge other counties to move towards supported employment.
+We encourage employers to work with service providers and help people with disabilities find meaningful employment opportunities.